NickGrunert/master-thesis/modules/02_algorithm.typ

     Two examples are provided to illustrate the distinction between utilizing the square of the surface area and using the surface area directly, without any bias toward larger surfaces.
     Upon examination of the positive score, it becomes evident that the intended effect is indeed being achieved.
     As illustrated in @fig:scores:squareornot:a, the larger surface is given greater value than the smaller one.
-    @fig:scores:squareornot:b prioritizes smaller surfaces over larger segments.
+    @fig:scores:squareornot:b prioritises smaller surfaces over larger segments.
     This is due to the fact that the two smaller surfaces possess differing mean derivatives.
 Consequently, there is an indirect increase in the change for each value to be near the current mean.
     Consequently, the segmentation on the right, which is visibly suboptimal, exhibits an analogous positive score despite the discernible noise edges that divide large surfaces into multiple smaller ones.

     @fig:scores:squareornot also demonstrates the operational dynamics of the negative score, whereby the score undergoes a reduction in proportion to the extent of clipping, as an increasing number of segments are systematically filtered out.